Happy New Year!

 At $99 for the first year, my God, it’s been an incredible return on my money.

-Another newsletter, which I haven’t tried yet, is Motley Fool Rule Breakers, which I may explore in 2021 to find more multi-baggers to inject alpha in my annual returns.
+Another newsletter, Motley Fool Rule Breakers, helps to find more multi-baggers to inject alpha in my annual returns.
+I signed up in 2021 and will continue my membership in 2022.

 Read more: Motley Fool Stock Advisor Review